Dreamer (2005 film): Plot

-Cale, having fallen in love at first sight with Soñador, begins to sneak out to the barn at night to see her.
-She also sneaks over to see her grandfather, 'Pop', Ben's dad, who loves teaching his granddaughter about horses.

-They go to another farm to pick out a stallion to breed with Soñador, but the stud fee is too high.
-Ben's father gives Ben some money to use to breed, and Ben reluctantly takes it.
+Cale, having fallen in love with Soñador, sneaks out to the barn at night to see her.
+She then sneaks over to see her grandfather, 'Pop', Ben's dad, who loves teaching her about horses.
+They go to a farm to pick a stallion to breed with Soñador, but the stud fee is too high.
+Pop gives Ben some money to use to breed, and Ben reluctantly takes it.
 But before they can breed, the vet tests Soñador and finds out she is unable to have a foal.